US Marshals computer system hit by ransomware attack

 In ransomware attacks, organized gangs break into computer networks and sow malware that paralyzes them by encrypting data.
 But before activating the ransomware they steal data.
 The criminals can then hold the data hostage even if the target quickly restores the affected network with backup data.

 The hacked U.S. Marshals system contains sensitive law enforcement information and personally identifiable information about subjects of investigations and certain U.S. Marshals employees, the agency said.
+It is tasked with tracking down fugitives, transporting federal prisoners, protecting witnesses and providing court security.

 In May 2021, hackers targeted largest fuel pipeline in the U.S., causing the operators to briefly shut it down and make a multimillion-dollar ransom payment, which the federal government later largely recovered.